Mental Health Nurse Practitioner Residency Program (MH NPR)

 - Facilitate dedication to life-long learning and use of evidence-based nursing practice

 Thank you for your interest in the Psychiatric Mental Health Nurse Practitioner (PMHNP) Residency Program in Helena, MT.
 This residency is designed for new nurse practitioners with a commitment to serve the Veteran population.
 The program prepares new NPs to become confident and competent specialty care providers by providing didactic seminars, supervised and independent clinical practice, specialty rotations, leadership training, inter-professional simulations, and tele mental health experience during the 12-month period.
 Upon completion of this program graduates will receive a Residency Completion Certificate.
 Our program will support a total of three residents each year.
-Application Link VA Form 2850-D
+Follow the Application Link to VA Form 2850D HERE.

 - U.S. Citizenship